stivenDR14/app_comics/README.md

-for run the project add an aditional run arg: --no-sound-null-safety the command for run the project: flutter run --no-sound-null-safety or in visual studio, go to run menu, and click in "edit configurations", in the item aditional run args, add: --no-sound-null-safety
+for run the project add an aditional run arg: --no-sound-null-safety the command for run the project: flutter run --no-sound-null-safety or in android studio, go to run menu, and click in "edit configurations", in the item aditional run args, add: --no-sound-null-safety